-But the true anomaly suggested by this source is that an execution is said to have taken place at all.
+But we have yet to reach the true anomaly suggested by this source, which is that an execution is said to have taken place at all.
 Capital convictions by the Sanhedrin are vanishingly rare, as every doctrine of Talmudic jurisprudence pushes toward acquittal.

-More interesting for us (Jews and Christians both) is these texts relevance for contemporary Jewish“Christian relations.
-The first thing to observe is a striking paradox: For both historical and theological reasons, contemporary Christians deemphasize the Jewish role in Jesus death, while several recent printings of the Talmud have reincorporated texts highlighting the Sanhedrins role into Judaisms canonical document.
+More interesting for us (Jews and Christians both) is these texts’ relevance for contemporary Jewish–Christian relations.
+The first thing to observe is a striking paradox: For both historical and theological reasons, contemporary Christians deemphasize the Jewish role in Jesus’ death, while several recent printings of the Talmud have reincorporated into Judaism's canon texts highlighting the Sanhedrin’s role.
 (Though Artscroll, one of the most prominent American publishers of the Talmud, has not.)
 We have, in other words, a complete reversal of the medieval situation.

 Second, while there may be much to lament about the impact of modernity on religious observance, surely this role reversal in Christian and Jewish views of the execution of Jesus is an unmitigated good.
 Jews and Christians alike should thank God that they live in a religious and social climate where each tradition can return to its canonical sources and where even this most fraught issue can be discussed without fear of recriminations.